Car platform: Disadvantages

 The propensity for a higher number of recall is greatly increased with platform sharing.
 If a defect is found in one model and that model shares its platform with nine other models, the recall would be magnified by ten thus costing the manufacturer more time and money to fix.
 An example of problems spreading across platforms and numerous versions of models are the 2009–11 Toyota vehicle recalls.

-Top hat

-In automotive design, the top hat is one or more vehicle upper body structures that can share a common platform.
-The upper body could vary from a crossover to a sedan or coupe thereby creating economies of scale and product differentiation.